as/ring/README.md

 func (c *Buf) Put(key, value string)
-    Put inserts the key value pair into the ring, with an expiry of TTL It is not safe to modify TTL and call Put, Get, or Del concurrently
+    Put inserts the key value pair into the ring, with an expiry of TTL It is not safe to modify TTL and call Put concurrently
 ```

 # benchmarks